AmokSolderer/APC/README.md

 |11a| Yes | Not yet | Yes |  |
 |11b| Not yet | Not yet | Yes |  |
 |11c| Yes | Not yet | Yes | The wires of three connectors must be extended |

+Some generations need cable extensions or an additional wire to work.
+Details about that can be found in the [Wiki](https://github.com/AmokSolderer/APC/wiki)

 ## Changes / What's new?